Key Takeaways

 The furnace blower fan is a key system component that blows warm air out of the appliance and into the ductwork.
 Significant dust and dirt buildup on the blower fan can result in various furnace problems.

-Ultimately, the debris stresses the furnace and can lead to premature system deterioration.
+Ultimately, debris stresses the furnace and can lead to premature system deterioration.
 Regular maintenance on your furnace can help avoid this, as the technician will visually inspect the fan motor and vacuum out any dirt or debris.

 Improperly Firing Burners